lanl/ezECM/README.md

 # ezECM

-Initial commit.
-The package is still under development and testing.
+Install `ezECM` from RStudio using `remotes::install_github("lanl/ezECM")`.
+Package is currently finishing development and testing before submission to CRAN

 O# O4721